Christianity and Judaism: War, violence and pacifism

-Because Judaism focuses on this life, many questions to do with survival and conflict (such as the classic moral dilemma of two people in a desert with only enough water for one to survive) were analysed in great depth by the rabbis within the Talmud, in the attempt to understand the principles a godly person should draw upon in such a circumstance.
+Because Judaism focuses on this life, many questions to do with survival and conflict (such as the classic moral dilemma of two people in a desert with only enough water for one to survive) were analyzed in great depth by the rabbis within the Talmud, in the attempt to understand the principles a godly person should draw upon in such a circumstance.

 The Sermon on the Mount records that Jesus taught that if someone comes to harm you, then one must turn the other cheek.
 This has led four Protestant Christian denominations to develop a theology of pacifism, the avoidance of force and violence at all times.
 They are known historically as the peace churches, and have incorporated Christ's teachings on nonviolence into their theology so as to apply it to participation in the use of violent force; those denominations are the Quakers, Mennonites, Amish, and the Church of the Brethren.
 Many other churches have people who hold to the doctrine without making it a part of their doctrines, or who apply it to individuals but not to governments, see also Evangelical counsels.
 The vast majority of Christian nations and groups have not adopted this theology, nor have they followed it in practice.
 See also But to bring a sword.